telefonicaid/thinkingcity/docs/topics/which_historical_backend.md

 # <a name="top"></a>Which historical backend should I use?

-The ThinkingCity Platform provides several backends where historical datasets related to real-time context information can be created and perssted.
+The ThinkingCity Platform provides several backends where historical datasets related to real-time context information can be created and persisted.
 Among these backends we can find:

 * [PostgreSQL](http://www.postgresql.org/), the well-known relational database manager.
 * [MongoDB](https://www.mongodb.com), a highly scalable NoSQL database used for large-scale historical storage.